Sprinting-Software/software-architecture-models/c5model/README.md

 ### More about the System concept

-The idea of a Software System can be hard to comprehend because it is rather abstract and to some may seem arbitrary.
+The idea of a Software System can be hard to comprehend because it is rather abstract and to some may seem unnecessary.
 Some would say that we don't need any other concept that

 ### More about the Component concept